 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M is considerably smaller (55 percent) than the Canon D30.
-Moreover, the Canon M is substantially lighter (60 percent) than the Canon D30.
-In this context, it is worth noting that neither the Canon D30 nor the Canon M are weather-sealed.
+Moreover, the Canon M is substantially lighter (60 percent) than the D30.
+In this context, it is worth noting that neither the D30 nor the Canon M are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.